 5. Taxonomy

-Taxonomy is another way to help both site engines and readers understand the structure of your site and quickly find content they’re looking for.
+Taxonomy is another way to help both site engines and readers understand the structure of your site and quickly find the content they’re looking for.
 Most CMS systems will offer categories and tags for organizing your content.
 With categories, you can separate your pages and posts into broad categories.
 You can then get more specific with tags.

 Some CMS systems will offer more advanced taxonomy options, like topic clusters.